Anchorage becomes the first city in the Frontier State to protect LGBTQ youth from conversion therapy

 “We want to protect families from being misinformed,” Shurka told the Anchorage Daily News.
 Conversion therapy is based on the myth that being LGBTQ is caused by bad parenting or childhood abuse, and conversion therapists often drive a wedge between LGBTQ children and their parents.
 “For LGBTQ youth who are subjected to conversion therapy, the biggest issue is shame, self-harm and suicide,” Shurka said.

-Anchorage is now one of nearly 80 cities to pass such laws.
+Anchorage is the 82nd U.S. city to pass such a law.
 In addition, 20 states and the District of Columbia have passed statewide laws that prevent therapists from performing conversion therapy on minors.